Khorasan group: History

 Around March 2013, al-Qaeda leader Ayman al-Zawahiri deployed the Khorasan Group to Syria, in order to mediate the growing conflict between the Islamic State and al-Nusra Front, and also to plan for attacks on the West.
 The organization was led by Mohammed al-Islambouli, and consisted of around 50 militants, with an additional 100 support staff.
 The US military's Joint Special Operations Command felt that the Khorasan Group was serious enough of a threat to put together a target list in June 2014, but they didn't attack at the time since the US wasn't ready yet to launch airstrikes in Iraq or Syria.
 The Khorasan Group's existence was first publicly acknowledged in mid-September 2014, when U.S. Director of national Intelligence James Clapper indicated it was operating in Syria and Iraq and was actively planning external operations against the West.
 According to U.S. officials, bombmakers in KG were in the final stages of planning terrorist attacks against the United States, with technical help from Ibrahim al-Asiri, al-Qaeda's master bombmaker in Yemen.
 According to CNN, the U.S. intelligence community had reportedly recently discovered KG plots against the United States, potentially involving a "a bomb made of a nonmetallic device like a toothpaste container or clothes dipped in explosive material" to beat airport security.

 Later statements by officials indicated that "there were no known targets or attacks expected in the next few weeks" at the time the US began bombing in Syria.
 On 5 October 2014, FBI director James Comey stated, "I can't sit here and tell you whether their plan is tomorrow or three weeks or three months from now", but that "we have to act as if it's coming tomorrow."

 American-led intervention

-As part of the broader American-led intervention in Syria targeting al-Qaeda and ISIS, the U.S. began conducting airstrikes against targets it said were associated with the Khorasan Group on 22 September 2014.
+As part of the broader American-led intervention in Syria targeting al-Qaeda and ISIS, the U.S. began conducting preemptive airstrikes against targets it said were associated with the Khorasan Group on 22 September 2014.
 By 24 March 2015, 17 Khorasan figures had reportedly been killed by U.S. airstrikes since the beginning of the air campaign.

 After the death of Muhsin al-Fadli was announced on 22 July 2015, FBI Director James Comey stated that Khorasan had become "diminished", and that ISIS had become a greater threat to the U.S. than al-Qaeda or the Khorasan group.